fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 ### Instantiating a ChangeApplier ###

-Instantiating a ChangeApplier manually is no longer recommended in current versions of the framework.
+Instantiating a ChangeApplier manually is not recommended in current versions of the framework.
 Its implementation is tightly bound into its location in an IoC component tree and should be constructed by the IoC system itself.

-Under the old ChangeApplier semantics, the `model` handle was closed over and remained constant for the lifetime of the applier.
-The framework contained utilities such a `fluid.model.copyModel` which assisted the user in working with a model with changing contents whilst keeping its base reference constant.
-Under the new ChangeApplier semantics, the `model` base reference is not stable and in fact starts by holding the value `undefined` as every model component initialises.

 ### Operating transactions manually ###

-A user may be interested in economising on notifications to model updates - by batching these up into a single transaction, there will just be a single notification of each listener which is impacted around the model skeleton.
-This facility is unstable and will be rewritten for the Infusion 2.0 release.
+A user may be interested in economising on notifications to model updates; by batching these up into a single transaction, there will just be a single notification of each listener which is impacted around the model skeleton.
+This facility is unstable and will be rewritten prior to the final Infusion 2.0 release.

 A transaction can be opened using the `initiate()` method of the applier function which returns a transaction object: